 When selecting a didgeridoo for a novice there are two things to keep in mind: quality and portability.

 Straight away, demand quality.
 You can find cheaper didgeridoos everywhere online, but you get what you pay for.
-The didgeridoo instruments from LA Outback can be a good choice.
-Remember to read the customer review before buying.
+They can be a good choice, only if they are made from wood like this one.

 As far as size goes, buying a large didgeridoo because it's within your budget may not be a bargain at all.
 In fact, didgeridoos over 5 feet long and/or heavy didgeridoos over 8 lbs could actually discourage a beginner from practicing.

 The pitch may be too high or too low, and if it's very heavy, the instrument will be left behind on camping trips, a visit to friends, or a jam session with other musicians.
-The size of the player is much less important, as even a six year old tin lid can pick up the basic sounds straight away.